lesind22/OCR-and-AI-Transcription-Project-8510/README.md

 # Workflow Instructions:

 - Select one issue of "The Colored American Magazine" and download it as a PDF
+- Run the provided Python script to:
-- Convert the PDF to images using ImageMagick
+  - Convert the PDF into images (using ImageMagick via wand).
-- Run the images through Tesseract to perform Optical Character Recognition (OCR)
+  - Perform OCR on the images to extract text (using Tesseract).
+  - Save results to a text file.

+- The script extracts all text
-- Extract the cover page and the poem entitled "Truth" from the publication
+- To focus on the cover page and the poem entitled "Truth,"
+	- Review the output file (`ocr-results.txt`) and locate these sections manually

-- Use OpenAI’s GPT-5-nano to process and interpret the extracted text
+- To further process the extracted text with OpenAI’s GPT-5-nano to interpret or clarify content, especially where OCR is imperfect

 _________________________________________________________________________________________________________________________________________________________________________________________